Rhetoric: As a course of study

-Rhetoric was later taught in universities during the Middle Ages as one of the three original liberal arts or trivium (along with logic and grammar).
+Rhetoric was taught in universities during the Middle Ages as one of the three original liberal arts or trivium (along with logic and grammar).
 During the medieval period, political rhetoric declined as republican oratory died out and the emperors of Rome garnered increasing authority.
-With the rise of European monarchs in following centuries, rhetoric shifted into the courtly and religious applications.
+With the rise of European monarchs, rhetoric shifted into courtly and religious applications.
 Augustine exerted strong influence on Christian rhetoric in the Middle Ages, advocating the use of rhetoric to lead audiences to truth and understanding, especially in the church.
 The study of liberal arts, he believed, contributed to rhetorical study: "In the case of a keen and ardent nature, fine words will come more readily through reading and hearing the eloquent than by pursuing the rules of rhetoric."
-Poetry and letter writing, for instance, became a central component of rhetorical study during the Middle Ages.
-After the fall of the Republic in Rome, poetry became a tool for rhetorical training since there were fewer opportunities for political speech.
-Letter writing was the primary form through which business was conducted both in state and church, so it became an important aspect of rhetorical education.
+Poetry and letter writing became central to rhetorical study during the Middle Ages.
+After the fall of the Roman republic, poetry became a tool for rhetorical training since there were fewer opportunities for political speech.
+Letter writing was the primary way business was conducted both in state and church, so it became an important aspect of rhetorical education.

-Rhetorical education became more restrained as style and substance separated in 16th-century France with Peter Ramus, and attention turned to the scientific method.
-That is, influential scholars like Ramus argued that the processes of invention and arrangement should be elevated to the domain of philosophy, while rhetorical instruction should be chiefly concerned with the use of figures and other forms of the ornamentation of language.
-Scholars such as Francis Bacon developed the study of "scientific rhetoric".
-This concentration rejected the elaborate style characteristic of the classical oration.
-This plain language carried over to John Locke's teaching, which emphasized concrete knowledge and steered away from ornamentation in speech, further alienating rhetorical instruction, which was identified wholly with this ornamentation, from the pursuit of knowledge.
+Rhetorical education became more restrained as style and substance separated in 16th-century France, and attention turned to the scientific method.
+Influential scholars like Peter Ramus argued that the processes of invention and arrangement should be elevated to the domain of philosophy, while rhetorical instruction should be chiefly concerned with the use of figures and other forms of the ornamentation of language.
+Scholars such as Francis Bacon developed the study of "scientific rhetoric" which rejected the elaborate style characteristic of classical oration.
+This plain language carried over to John Locke's teaching, which emphasized concrete knowledge and steered away from ornamentation in speech, further alienating rhetorical instruction—which was identified wholly with such ornamentation—from the pursuit of knowledge.